 Research potential holiday-oriented keywords

 In addition to emerging trends for the end of the year, you also want to look for potential holiday-oriented keywords to go after.
-Depending on your industry, you may find that people become interested in holiday-themed products, holiday-themed sales, or similar keyword types.
+Depending on your industry and ecommerce marketing strategy, you may find that people become interested in holiday-themed products, holiday-themed sales, or similar keyword types.

 To find these keywords you should go back and analyze your digital sales data from last year.
 See if there was a standout subset of holiday or seasonal keywords that drove a significant portion of your conversions.

 You should also perform keyword research.
-Using the BrightEdge Data Cube, you can run searches related to the holidays and your industry and uncover potential keywords that people commonly search.
+Using the BrightEdge Data Cube, you can run searches related to the holidays and your industry and uncover potential keywords that people commonly search to help drive your ecommerce marketing strategy.

 These keywords will not only inform your standard content, they can also help you form ideas for your sales and holiday specials.